isomerpages/enterprisesg-wmo/_about-us/faq/frequently-asked-questions-on-weights-and-measures.md

 **12. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices/reference weights calibrated?**

-You may visit the National Metrology Centre's website at  for calibration services.
+You may visit the National Metrology Centre's website at [https://www.a-star.edu.sg/nmc](https://www.a-star.edu.sg/nmc) for calibration services.

-You may also visit  and search for a list of accredited organisations for calibration services.
+You may also visit [https://www.sac-accreditation.gov.sg/](https://www.sac-accreditation.gov.sg/) and search for a list of accredited organisations for calibration services.

 **13. How can I contact WMO?**

-For more enquiries, please contact WMO at 6898 1800 or email to .
-Alternatively, please visit our website at .
+For more enquiries, please contact WMO at 6898 1800 or email to [weightsandmeasures@enterprisesg.gov.sg](mailto:weightsandmeasures@enterprisesg.gov.sg).
+Alternatively, please visit our website at [https://www.weightsandmeasures.gov.sg](https://www.weightsandmeasures.gov.sg/).